revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-A regular expression is a template for matching a set of inputs.
-It can consist of constructs, character literals, and operators.
-Regex is used for string parsing, as well as replacing the character string.
+A regular expression is a template for matching a set of inputs.It can consist of constructs, character literals, and operators.Regex is used for string parsing, as well as replacing the character string.

 The following code searches a string “C#” against the set of inputs from the languages array using Regex: